ScottDikowitz/Asteroids/Readme.md

 Steer your ship with WASD, shoot with spacebar or f.

+Pick up the blue orb to get a random upgrade.

 Access the upgrade store/pause the game with p.

 Things I plan to do: